nextui-org/nextui-cli/README.md

 # NextUI CLI

-A CLI tool that unlocks seamless NextUI integration
+A CLI tool that unlocks seamless NextUI integration.

 It provides a set of commands to help you easily manage your NextUI project.

-## 🚀 Quick Start
+## Quick Start

 > **Note**: The NextUI CLI requires [Node.js](https://nodejs.org/en) _18.17.x+_ or later